+A list of lost property items we currently hold can be found on the school website at www.furzeplatt.com under the 'Parents/Useful Information' tab.
 Lost property is kept for a period of six weeks, after which it is disposed of.
-Unclaimed PE equipment is passed on to the PE department, who use it for spare kit to lend to students who forget to bring their sports kit to school.
+Unclaimed PE equipment is passed on to the PE department, who use if for spare kit to lend to students who forget to bring their sports kit to school.